 Because a signature loan is a type of personal loan, it can be used for just about anything.
 However, the best use cases depend on your personal situation.
 For example, a signature loan can be used for:

 - Consolidating debt: If you have multiple high-interest debts, such as credit card debt, you can use a signature loan as a debt consolidation loan.
-This means you’d pay off your existing debt with the new loan, and then only have the new loan to pay off.
+This means you’d pay off your existing debt with the new loan, and then that would be all you need to pay.
 If the signature loan has a lower interest rate or better terms, this can save you money and help you pay off the loan faster.

 - Unplanned expenses or emergencies: Medical emergencies, unexpected car repairs, or urgent home repairs are all examples of what a signature loan can be used for.
 If you don’t have enough in your savings or emergency funds to take care of the expense, a signature loan can be an option.